17 Great Gay Bars In Los Angeles

-When it comes to gay nightlife in Los Angeles, West Hollywood is the undisputed king.
-But this city’s gay culture is vast, with more levels to it than a few tequila-soaked blocks along Santa Monica Blvd your out-of-town friends want to go to.
-From the Silver Lake leather bars to downtown’s massive warehouse parties, LA’s greatest gay bars are also the most interesting ones.
-So skip that generic video bar with $17 vodka sodas you were planning on going to tonight, and start drinking at the best gay bars this city has to offer.
-Here are our 16 favorite.
+When it comes to queer nightlife in Los Angeles, West Hollywood is the current undisputed king.
+But this city’s gay culture is vast, with more levels to it than a few tequila-soaked blocks along Santa Monica Blvd. your out-of-town friends want to go to.
+From the Silver Lake leather bars to downtown’s massive warehouse parties, LA’s greatest LGBTQ+ venues are also the most interesting ones.
+So skip that generic video bar with overpriced vodka sodas you were planning on going to tonight, and start drinking at these spots instead.
+Here are our 17 favorite.

 There are only so many $16 vodka sodas and blonde-haired boy bots you can handle in West Hollywood before you start actively Googling flights back to your hometown.
 Put your phone away, and go to Akbar.
 The Los Feliz dive gets rowdy when it wants to, but it’s still the antithesis to the stand-and-stare culture that’s taken over the majority of Weho.
 Akbar’s crowd is unpretentious, actually talking to each other, and always down for a good time.
 Strong, affordable drinks and a wild back dance floor don’t hurt either.

-Bayou is a Mardi Gras-themed dive bar in the heart of the West Hollywood, and your first stop before a night of personal destruction.
-Their late-night Happy Hour runs from 10:30pm-12:30am, including $3 beers, $5 call drinks, and a front patio ideal for workshopping how many shirt buttons you want unbuttoned tonight.
+Bayou is a Mardi Gras-themed dive bar in the heart of the West Hollywood, and your first stop before a night of personal debauchery.
+Their daily Happy Hour goes until 8pm with $3 beers, $5 well drinks, and a front patio ideal for workshopping how many shirt buttons you want unbuttoned tonight.
 The place is small and you will be fully pressed up against someone you don’t know at some point, but the bartender just poured you a free shot of something clear, so suck it up.